TK-data/BilparkApp/README.md

 Travis is activated on the repository and project/language specific settings are specified in the [.travis.yml](.travis.yml).

 To make our workflow support continous delivery, we've added the option to automatically deploy pull requests when they are made to dev and master branch, using [Appr](https://github.com/FormidableLabs/appr).
-When we use this, it automatically posts a link and QR code to the pull request, so we can run the app on our device on emulator.
+When we use this, it automatically posts a link and QR code to the pull request, so we can run the app on our device or emulator.

 ## Deployment